Cost of Owning a Bombay Cat

 Owning a Bombay is a significant financial commitment over their 12-16 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 6-11 lbs and lifespan of 12-16 yrs, the Bombay requires thoughtful care tailored to their specific breed characteristics.
+Expect 6-11 lbs at maturity and 12-16 yrs of life with a Bombay; the combination of its health pattern and temperament profile is where owner attention pays the largest dividends.
 Choosing a Bombay means preparing for a 12-16 yrs companionship with a cat whose moderate nature and short coat define the rhythm of daily care.

 First-Year Expenses